We change the world.

 Selected degree programs from Stony Brook University, one of the top-ranked universities in the United States, taught by the Stony Brook faculty.
 Furthermore, SUNY Korea students receive the same diploma as Stony Brook students upon graduation.

 As part of the undergraduate academic program at SUNY Korea, students are required to visit and study for one year at Stony Brook University.
 Also, students are encouraged to participate in internships with major Korean companies as a way to acquire experiences on the job as they are learning, which is a critical component of a US-based education.

 We seek students with exceptional talent, and our student body is a true reflection of the global community; more than 16% of our scholars come from 28 different countries outside Korea—among them, Ghana, China, Ecuador, and Kyrgyzstan.
 These globally diverse individuals are learning the Korean language and culture and witnessing the rapid economic growth of Korea, all while receiving an education on various global partnerships and leadership.

 New paradigm of education

 Students at SUNY Korea will experience the Residential College (RC) program, which offers the full dormitory experience, allowing students to improve both intellectually and personally and grow as globally talented individuals.
-The Incheon Global Campus received approximately $414 million in financial support from the government as the Korean government’s national industry.
+The Incheon Global Campus received approximately $414 million in financial support from the government.

 SUNY Korea’s state-of-the-art campus is the perfect place to call home.
-It starts with the Academic Building, which includes laboratories, classrooms, lecture halls, seminar rooms, faculty offices, computer rooms, and a “one-stop service center.”
+It starts with the Academic Building, which includes laboratories, classrooms, lecture halls, seminar rooms, faculty offices, computer rooms, and so on.
 Facilities are outfitted with the latest technologies, and every classroom is equipped with projectors and other media tools.